dmyers/deployer/README.md

 For Github setup just go to your project and go to the Admin page, then choose Service Hooks and click on Post-Receive URLs.
 Enter your url to deployer's php file.
-Next, edit deployer's php file and change the repos how you want.
+Next, copy the config.tpl.php as config.php and change the repos how you want.

 Deployer works with CDNs too that support recaching query strings.
 Just point the deployer config for the repo's file to your config script and deployer will automatically replace $$GITREV$$ with the revision allowing you to